Florida State Road 426

 State Road 426 (SR 426) is a major road in Orange and Seminole counties, entirely north of Orlando.
-Its length is closely similar to SR 438.
-East of here, the road continues as County Road 426 (CR 426) as a direct route to Mims and Scottsmoor, the census-designated places of Brevard County, terminating at SR 46.
+Eastwards, the road continues as County Road 426 (CR 426) as a direct route to Mims and Scottsmoor, the census-designated places of Brevard County, terminating at SR 46.

 SR 426 is signed east-west, but takes a diagonal path through the Orlando-Kissimmee, Florida, Metropolitan Statistical Area and rural Seminole County, by the Econlockhatchee River.

 This also marks the start of the Cady Way Trail and the end of the Cross Seminole Trail.